spirrobe/dolueg2control/README.md

 # dolueg2control
-Control of dataflow for dolueg2
+Control of dataflow for dolueg2, linked to [dolueg2page](https://github.com/spirrobe/dolueg2page/ "dolueg2page") and [dolueg2page](https://github.com/spirrobe/dolueg2figures/ "dolueg2figures")

 This will depend a lot on your particular solution of data storage.
 We provided some files and a bit of help here.
 Given the various possibilites of storing data in different form, no single fit-all solution can be provided.